 Surgical treatments may provide a limited period of efficacy only.
 Therefore, such surgical procedures should be used only with special care.
 Generally, in view of the new non-surgical treatment options those should be preferred.

 Snoring only to some extent is correlated with OSA.
 "Harmless" snoring is known as well whereas, nevertheless, this may be medically or socially problematic, too.
 "Primary" snoring, which also occurs linked to OSA, often may have its roots in the nasopharynx.
 Strong fluttering of the soft palate and the throat muscles leads to the well known snoring noise.

 The cause for primary snoring usually is relaxation of these muscles.
 Mechanical splinting of the nasopharyngeal muscles and the soft palate with the AlaxoStent may lead to suppression of fluttering.

 Snoring may also have other causes.
 Eventually fluttering of the soft palate and the nasopharyngeal muscles again lead to the snoring noise.
 Yet, the root of the noise may be different, i.e. a decreased nasal flow due to a constricted nasal passage.
 Constricted nasal valves or collapsing nasal alars can dramatically reduce the diameter of the nasal airway and thereby strictly reduce the nasal flow volume.
 Alternatively, swollen turbinates (turbinate hyperplasia) may be the cause.
 These are cavernous bodies in the nose, covered by a mucosal layer, which serve for heating and moistening of the breathing air.
 Enduring swelling may lead to a discomfortable feeling of insufficient breathing.
 Reduced oxygen supply is noxious.

-For treatment of these causes the AlaxoLito Nasal Stent for the first time offers an efficient non-surgical therapy option.
+For treatment of these causes the AlaxoLito Nasal Stent offers an efficient non-surgical therapy option.